 After that conversation, Todt was told to get an attorney and stay in touch with agents.

-Records show authorities didn’t see him again until Monday when he was found in a Celebration home along with the bodies of his wife, 42-year-old Megan Todt, and their three children, 11-year-old Tyler Todt, 13-year-old Alec Todt, 4-year-old Zoe Todt, as well as the family dog, Breezy.
+Records show authorities didn’t see him again until Monday when he was found in a Celebration home along with the bodies of his wife, 42-year-old Megan Todt, and their three children, 11-year-old Tyler Todt, 13-year-old Alek Todt, 4-year-old Zoe Todt, as well as the family dog, Breezy.

 Between then and November, agents repeatedly tried to set up meetings with Todt.
 His employees said he hadn’t been to work and their paychecks started bouncing before they stopped arriving altogether.